 Jackaway found offering parents appropriate tools in the home was far more effective than teacher-student tutoring sessions.

 “Once you involve the parents, a few things happen,” she said.
 “The parents are more informed about what they can do, [whether it’s] phonics flash cards, reading a book with their child and stopping to ask vocabulary and comprehension questions, increasing vocabulary usage throughout the day.
-It helps foster student, parent relationships and I’ve seen more results bringing parents in.”
+It helps foster student-parent relationships, and I’ve seen more results bringing parents in.”

-In year two of her efforts, Jackaway tutored with two or three families, “meeting them at McDonald’s, the library, wherever,” she said.
+In year two of her efforts, Jackaway tutored for two or three families, “meeting them at McDonald’s, the library, wherever,” she said.
 “One was homeless.
 I didn’t think I could keep doing it.
 I loved it, but it wasn’t practical.”

 So she turned her hobby into a nonprofit, which opened in 2012.